chethankumblekar/chethankumblekar/README.md

 ### Hi there 👋 I'm Chethan K
-Associate Software Engineer at Vela Technologies, Bengaluru India
+Software Engineer at Vela Technologies (Ascertra), Bengaluru India

 📫 drop a mail at chethankumblekar@gmail.com